-Here maturity buckets refer to the amount of time that has to pass before the relevant reference rates for all items in the bucket is reset.
+Here maturity buckets refer to the amounts of time remaining before the relevant reference rates for all items in the bucket are reset.

 All figures presented in the stylized example are in millions.
 There is only a single line item for rate sensitive assets and liabilities.

 There is a single reference rate for all assets, irrespective of maturity buckets.
-Similarly there is a single reference rate for all liabilities, irrespective of maturity buckets.
-Rates are expected to rise by about 2% for all assets and liabilities.
+Similarly, there is a single reference rate for all liabilities, irrespective of maturity buckets.
+Expected rates increase is about 2% for all assets and liabilities.

 For each cell above we take the balance in the maturity bucket and multiply it with the reference rate.
 Our assumption is that the reference rate is applicable for the remaining part of the year.
 Whenever the reference rate changes, the underlying assumption would be that it would stay applicable for the next 12 months.